New Zealand Steel

-New Zealand Steel Limited is the owner of the Glenbrook Steel Mill, the steel mill located 40 kilometres south of Auckland, in Glenbrook, New Zealand.
+New Zealand Steel Limited is the owner of the Glenbrook Steel Mill, a steel mill located 40 kilometres south of Auckland, in Glenbrook, New Zealand.
 The mill was constructed in 1968 and began producing steel products in 1969.
-Currently, the mill produces 650 000 tonnes of steel a year which is either domesticity used or exported.
-Over 90% of New Zealand's steel requirements are produced at Glenbrook while the remaining volume is produced by Pacific Steel, a steel recycling facility in Otahuhu, Auckland.
+Currently, the mill produces 650,000 tonnes of steel a year, which is either used domestically or exported.
+Over 90% of New Zealand's steel requirements are produced at Glenbrook, while the remaining volume is produced by Pacific Steel, a steel recycling facility in Ōtāhuhu, Auckland.
 The mill is served by the Mission Bush Branch railway line, which was formerly a branch line to Waiuku.
 Coal and lime trains arrive daily.
 Steel products are also transported daily.
 The mill employs 1,150 full-time staff and 200 semi-permanent contractors.

 New Zealand Steel is notable due to its unique utilization of ironsand as its ore.
 Because ironsand is a low grade ore with many contaminants, the mill's primary plants' operations and equipment are unusual.